AMDEPYC/kubernetes-power-manager/README.md

 ### Workload Controller

 The Workload Controller is responsible for the actual tuning of the cores.
-The Workload Controller uses the Intel Power Optimization Library and requests that it creates the Pools.
+The Workload Controller uses the Power Optimization Library and requests that it creates the Pools.
 The Pools hold the PowerProfile associated with the cores and the cores that need to be configured.